codefellows/seattle-code-301n28/class-01/README.md

 ## Notes

+- What is ES6?
+- What is a class?
-1. What is React?
+- What is a method?
-1. What are components?
-1. What is the difference between an arrow function and a function declaration?
+- What is the difference between an arrow function and a function declaration?
+- What is React?
+- What are components?
+- What are React class components made from?

 1. Turning a function declaration into an arrow function:

    ```javascript